Skip to content

 • Benchmark: 12% – 18% of Revenue

-• The Nuance: In SaaS, IT isn't overhead; it's COGS and R&D. If your SaaS company is spending 4% on IT, you are accumulating massive technical debt that will kill your exit.
+• The Nuance: In SaaS, IT isn't overhead; it's COGS and R&D. If your SaaS company is spending 4% on IT, you are accumulating massive technical debt that will reduce your exit value.
 The key metric here is not total spend, but R&D Efficiency.
 Are you spending on AWS idle instances, or developer velocity?

 2. Financial Services & FinTech